ewrogers/gala-docker/README.md

 ## FAQ & Troubleshooting

+### How much system resources does each node require?

+Right now, the requirements are very low due to the node not performing a great deal of work.
+CPU usage is <10% and memory usage is around 60 MB per container.
+So you could run several nodes on a single 1GB VPS instance or old computer.
+However, these system requirements are likely to increase as the Gala game network develops and expands.

+For fun, you can run `docker stats` to see the utilization in realtime.

 ### How is the credit calculated?

 Your Gala node will contact the Gala server periodically throughout the day.
 Each time it does, you gain credit for the day **by unique machine ID**.
 This is why is important that you retain the same machine ID each time your node runs, so you don't split up credit across several IDs. **To get credit for the daily distribution, you must reach 100% for that machine ID**.
 Meaning, if you get 95% on one and 5% on another, you do not receive credit.